-Services that are covered for you What you must pay when you get these services Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D For other Medicare-covered vaccines (if you are at risk and they meet Medicare Part B coverage rules), please refer to the prescription drug benefit.
-Medicare Part B prescription drugs section of this chart for applicable cost-sharing.
-Inpatient hospital care Prior authorization may be Includes inpatient acute, inpatient rehabilitation, long- required. term care hospitals and other types of inpatient hospital services.
+Services that are covered for you What you must pay when you get these services Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+For other Medicare-covered vaccines (if you are at risk and they meet Medicare Part B coverage rules), please refer to the Medicare Part B prescription drugs section of this chart for applicable cost-sharing.
+Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long- Prior authorization may be required. term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are A referral may be required. formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-For Medicare-covered admissions, per admission: You are covered for unlimited days for Medicare- covered inpatient hospital stays.
-Days 1 - 2: You pay a \$50 copay per day.
-Covered services include but are not limited to: Days 3 and beyond: You pay a \$0 copay per day.
-Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out- of-network hospital authorized by the plan and your cost is the cost- sharing you would pay at a network hospital.
-Cost sharing does not apply on the day of discharge.
-Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone
+For Medicare-covered admissions, per admission: You are covered for 90 days for Medicare-covered inpatient hospital stays.
+Days 1 - 3: You pay a \$790 copay per day.
+Covered services include but are not limited to: Days 4 - 90: You pay a \$0 copay per day.
+Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical occupational and speech language If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out- of-network hospital authorized by the plan and your cost is the cost- sharing you would pay at a network hospital.
+Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney- pancreatic, heart, liver, lung, heart/lung, bone Cost sharing does not apply on the day of discharge.